 A counsellor or psychotherapist can help you to discuss and understand your difficulties with learning and concentration.

-Developmental disorders, sometimes known as neurodevelopmental disorders, are neurologically based conditions that affect the application and retention of different skills or sets of information.
-Individuals with developmental disorders may have difficulties in applying social interaction, memory, perception, attention, language, and problem solving.
+Developmental disorders, sometimes known as neurodevelopmental disorders, are neurologically-based conditions that affect the application and retention of different skills or sets of information.

 Developmental disorders can be mild in their impact on everyday life and may be easily manageable with appropriate educational and behavioural treatments.
-However, some individuals may require additional support if their disorder is particularly severe.
+However, some individuals may require additional support.

 The treatment of developmental disorders can vary depending on each individual but a therapist could be beneficial.
 Factors including the severity of the symptoms and the individual's age (if they are below eighteen) are often taken into account before a treatment plan is devised.

-You can filter our qualified, professional and vetted therapists by location, cost, availability, approach so that you can find and book the best therapist or counsellor for you here.
+Filter our qualified, professional and vetted therapists by cost, location, availability and approach so you can find and book the best therapist or counsellor for you here.
 Or find a therapist to help with Developmental Disorder below.